Addition sums are where learning arithmetic often begins. The type of sums that many people do almost daily.

 Solution

-When adding there’s an addition of 3 digit numbers involved, and there are 3 different numbers to add together, the addition sum will be set up as normal, but with 3 rows.
+Here there’s an addition of 3 digit numbers involved where there are 3 different numbers to add together, the addition sum will be set up as normal, but with 3 rows.

 \begin{array}{r} &{\tiny{1}}\\ &2\space1\space3\\ &5\space0\space9\\ + &\space\space\space5\space2\\ \hline &7\space7\space4\\ \end{array}